 - 1. In Class A, seven teams will qualify for the State Championship by winning their respective district tournament. - 2.
 In Classes B, C1, C2, D1 and D2 the eight district final winners will qualify for the State Championship. - 3.
 One additional team in Class A that fails to qualify through district championship competition, will be chosen as a wild card qualifier to complete the eight-team State Championship field. - 4.
 The one wild card qualifying team will be selected in the following manner: - a.
-Only the contests between varsity Nebraska teams and varsity teams from states contiguous to Nebraska will be considered when calculating the wild card point averages. - b.
-Points will not be awarded for playing out-of-state opponents from states that are not contiguous to Nebraska, nor will points be awarded for playing non-varsity teams.
+Only the contests between varsity Nebraska teams and varsity teams from other states will be considered when calculating the wild card point averages. - b.
+Points will not be awarded for playing non-varsity teams.
 Such games, however, shall count as one of the total number of contests permitted. - c.
 The results of all contests played through the district championships shall be used. - d.
-Out-of-state records will be included through February 24, 2023 for girls and February 27, 2023 for boys. - e.
+Out-of-state records will be included through February 23, 2024 for girls and February 26, 2024 for boys. - e.
 This includes regularly scheduled contests, tournament contests, intra-conference playoffs, and district contests. - 5.
 The following point evaluation scale will be used to determine a team's total points: